Increased Risk Factors for Developing Autoimmune Disease

 Posted on August 4, 2018

 Are you living with an autoimmune disease?
 You’re not alone.
-Nearly 24 million Americans are living with one or more autoimmune condition, according to statistics from the American Autoimmune Related Diseases Association.
+Nearly 24 million Americans are living with one or more autoimmune conditions, according to statistics from the American Autoimmune Related Diseases Association.
 The AARDA reports that even more people may have an autoimmune condition and don’t know it or remain undiagnosed because the symptoms of many autoimmune diseases are similar to other health conditions.
 Understanding the risks of developing an autoimmune disorder may lead to earlier diagnosis and treatment.

 What Are the Risk Factors for Developing an Autoimmune Disease?